daveabrock/daveabrock.github.io/_posts/2020-07-07-c-sharp-9-pattern-matching.markdown

 - Post 4 - [Top-level programs](https://daveabrock.com/2020/07/09/c-sharp-9-top-level-programs)
 - Post 5 - [Target typing and covariant returns](https://daveabrock.com/2020/07/14/c-sharp-9-target-typing-covariants)
 - Post 6 - [Putting it all together with a scavenger hunt](https://daveabrock.com/2020/07/21/c-sharp-9-scavenger-hunt)

-**Heads up!** C# 9 is still in preview mode, so much of this content might change—this post was last updated on July 6, 2020.
-I will do my best to update it as I come across it, but that is not guaranteed.
-Have fun, but your experience may vary.
-{: .notice--danger}

 This post covers the following topics.